bxersqaz/bxersqaz/README.md

 - 👯 I’m looking to collaborate on a DL project
 - 🤔 I’m looking for help with Deployment
 - 💬 Ask me about something
-- 📫 How to reach me: email:panirudh1@gmail.com
+- 📫 How to reach me: email-panirudh1@gmail.com
-- 😄 Pronouns: 2211
-- ⚡ Fun fact: yes